mumpf/knx-sensor/doc/knx-update-setup.md

 Open [https://github.com/mumpf/multiply-channels/releases](https://github.com/mumpf/multiply-channels/releases)

 Download the newest release of multiply-channels, currently it is the first final.
+In case you have already the newest version downloaded, you can skip this and the following copy step.

 The executable is MultiplyChannels.exe

 Save it to C:\Users\\\<username>\bin (usually you have to create bin directory)

-If this is not your ETS-PC, install ETS5 on this PC (ETS5.7.x demo is sufficient, even any 5.6.x should do)

 Go to the Visual Studio Code instance, which is containing the knx-sensor project